ProjectLimitless/llctl/README.md

-# Project Limitless command line interface a.k.a Limitless Control
+# Project Limitless command line interface

 `llctl` is a command line interface for running commands against a Project Limitless installation.
 It is available on Windows, Linux and macOS.